waartaa/waartaa.com/posts/optimizing-waartaa-01.rst

   was the one published in realtime and with heavy writes.
 Meteor would use to poll the collection to find and push updates on the existing publications.
 The increased reads led to increased CPU usage and network IO for the MongoDB service.
 CPU usage would spike to 400%.
+Also, handling too many user tasks in the application server led to CPU spikes.

 - **Slow app performance**